preservim/vim-textobj-sentence/README.markdown

 ### Decimal numbers and abbreviations

-Though the period `.` glyph/character will terminate a sentence, it use doesn't always indicate so.
-The same glyph is used in abbreviations like ‘M.D.’ for Medical Doctor, for example.

-But those abbreviations should be tolerated when detecting the boundaries of a sentence.
+Though the period `.` glyph/character will normally terminate a sentence, it also has other uses.
+For example, the same glyph is used in abbreviations like  ‘M.D.’ for Medical Doctor.
+These abbreviations, however, should be tolerated when detecting the boundaries of a sentence.
 The following should be considered one text object, rather than four:

 ```
 Magnum, P.I. lives at Robin’s Nest, located at 11435 18th Ave., Oahu, HI.